Hello!

 A typical physical asset is gold.

-Gold, a physical asset and a "stable asset," is not being purchased.
+Strategies are being adopted to take risks and increase money, and gold, a physical asset known as a "stable asset," is not being purchased.

 As a result, bonds are purchased as safe assets in a risk-off environment, and interest rates fall.